-The school serves around 1,000 full-time students and has over 15,000 short-term enrollments annually.
+GCTC serves around 1,000 full-time students and has over 15,000 short-term enrollments annually.
 Since opening in 1969, GCTC has gained a reputation for excellence, and is viewed as one of the nation's premier educational and training institutions.
-Gordon Cooper has been recognized as a Gold Star school eight times since the year 2000.
+Gordon Cooper has been recognized as a Gold Star school every year since 2003.

 Gordon Cooper Technology Center is one of 29 Career and Technical education options within Oklahoma 's globally recognized Career Tech System.
 GCTC serves an area in East Central Oklahoma covering approximately 3 counties and serving the communities of Asher, Bethel, Bowlegs, Butner, Chandler, Cromwell, Dale, Earlsboro, McLoud, Macomb, Maud, Meeker, New Lima, Paden, Prague, Seminole, Shawnee, Strother, Tecumseh, Varnum, Wellston, and Wewoka.